 Since the November 2015 elections things have become a little easier and more accessible.
 There are still no-go zones but the country as a whole is now seen as safer, and since the start of 2016 Myanmar has seemingly become a travel hot spot.
 Having visited myself in 2015, I know exactly why.
 The people are amazing and although the parts of the country I visited were more touristic than I expected, it still retains a lot of it’s old-world magic.
 Especially Bagan.
 Without a doubt, Bagan is high on my list of absolute favourite places and is a must visit for anyone travelling to Myanmar.
 I suggest spending at least 2 days in Bagan- here are my recommendations.

 There are four main ways to arrive to Bagan.
 The most expensive is by plane which arrived in Nyaung U, about a 30-minute drive to Old Bagan.
 It is important to note that, at this time, the Nyaung U airport is a domestic airport only.
+If you are looking to fly, use Skyscanner to find the cheapest flights.

 There are plenty of bus options to Bagan as well; this is usually the cheapest option.
 There are different services and companies but many of them offer pick up and drop off at your hotel.
 Expect bus rides to be pretty bumpy, and depending on the service you choose, your bus may stop to pick up locals in smaller towns and villages.